 - Normal concrete has a density between 2300 and 2500 kg/m3.
 However, when it comes to LWC the density ranges between 500 kg/m3 to 1800 kg/m3 depending on the type of aggregate used.

-- Lightweight concrete with densities lower than 17 N/mm2 falls under the category of LWC.
+- Lightweight aggregate concrete with densities lower than 17 N/mm2 falls under the category of LWC.
 And, those with densities above 17 N/mm2 are referred to as structural lightweight concrete (SLWC).

 Features of Lightweight Aggregates